 Some common bird-deterring strategies are actually dangerous.
 One is the use of netting, which can trap birds and cause them injury or death.
 Hanging netting over your porch can also obstruct your backyard view.

-Another product to avoid Is an ultrasonic sound machine.
-These produce high-pitched noises that not only deter birds but disrupt all wildlife in the area.
+Another product to avoid is an ultrasonic sound machine.
+These produce high-pitched noises that not only deter birds but also disrupt all wildlife in the area.
 It can be particularly harmful to bats, which rely on sound to orient themselves.
 These machines also drive pets crazy, including your neighbor's dog with the big bark.

 If birds have settled in enough that they’ve begun to actively nest on or around your porch, it may be illegal to remove them.
 Your options will be limited by the bird’s species and where the nest is located, but you’ll likely need to contact a local bird control pro for assistance.
 Professional bird removal costs $50 to $100 per hour.